 - Museum number

 Drawing; watercolour, from a collection of nineteen Thomas Bock portraits of Tasmanian Aboriginal people held by the British Museum.
-It depicts an unknown youth or man, possibly Richard, sitting on the ground sharpening a spear.
+It depicts an unknown youth or man, sitting on the ground sharpening a spear.

 - Production date